gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 2. If the backup is valid, Teleport is fully stopped, the backup is restored along with symlinks, and the downgraded version of Teleport is started.
 3. If the backup is invalid, we refuse to downgrade.

-Downgrades are still applied with `teleport-updater update`.
+Downgrades are applied with `teleport-updater update`, just like upgrades.
 The above steps modulate the standard workflow in the section above.

-Downgrades lead to downtime, as Teleport must be fully-stopped to safely replace `sqlite.db`.
+Teleport must be fully-stopped to safely replace `sqlite.db`.
+When restarting the agent during an upgrade, `SIGHUP` is used.
+When restarting the agent during a downgrade, `systemd stop/start` are used before/after the downgrade.

 Teleport CA certificate rotations will break rollbacks.
 This may be addressed in the future by additional validation of the agent's client certificate issuer fingerprints.